ovhlabs/knowledge-base/en/_posts/2015-02-14-how-to-run-bottle-uwsgi-nginx.markdown

     return template('<h1>{{message}}</h1>', message='Hello Runabove')
 ```

-Name the file ``app.py`` and save it at the following destination
+Name the file ``app.py`` and save it to the following destination

 ```bash
 /usr/share/nginx/www/hello-runabove
 ```

+This application will return a simple "Hello Runabove!" when visited from the web.

 You can clone the full _Hello Runabove_ at the following address: [https://github.com/Thoorium/hello-runabove](https://github.com/Thoorium/hello-runabove)

 3. Configure uWSGI
 ===========

-In order to get _uWSGI_ to run your bottle application, you will first need to create a configuration file for you application.
-The configuration file is stored in _apps-available_ and must be copied over to _apps-enabled_ to work.
+In order to get _uWSGI_ to run your bottle application, you will first need to create a configuration file for your application.
+The configuration file is stored in ``apps-available`` and must be copied over to ``apps-enabled`` to work.
+Both directories are located under ``/etc/uwsgi/``.

-First navigate to the _uWSGI_ folder then create your application configuration file.
+Now let's create the _uWSGI_ configuration file.
 You can use the following commands to do so:

 ```bash
 cd /etc/uwsgi/apps-available
 sudo nano hello-runabove.ini
 ```

-The basic structure of the configuration file goes as the following:
+The basic structure of the configuration file looks like the following:

 ```
 [uwsgi]